Reserve a Room at ArtStreet

 Spaces Available for Reservation

-Studio A1 is a medium-sized rehearsal room equipped with a baby grand piano, electric piano and drum set; maximum 8 people.
+Studio A1 is a medium-sized "unplugged room" equipped with a baby grand piano, ideal for quiet studying or taking a break; maximum 6 people.

 Studio B (Screening Room) is equipped with large-scale projection screen, surround-sound, cable TV, Blu-Ray, DVD and CD players, VCR, turntable, VGA and HDMI computer hookup (notebook computer available by reservation; groups may also use their own) and dry-erase boards.
 Studio B contains 40 chairs with tablet desks.